JJKSweaty/ESP32Media/README.md

 # ESP32 Dashboard System

-This project is a modular ESP32-based dashboard designed for media playback monitoring, process management, and future Discord integration.
+This project is a modular ESP32-based dashboard designed for media playback monitoring, process management, and Discord integration.
 It features a touchscreen UI powered by LVGL (v9.4), efficient communication via UART or Wi-Fi, real-time system metrics, music playback with artwork, and queue management.

 ## Features